 Review the files on the Files & Uploads page.
 To update a file that contains references to course-related dates, you must complete the following steps.

 Create initial posts for discussion topics and an “introduce yourself” post.
-See Managing Course Discussions.
+See Creating Course Discussions.

 Add initial wiki articles.